 How can philosophy possibly be dead?
 Are we not still wondering about the nature of reality, human consciousness, the origins of the universe, and the existence of God?
 This kind of response, however, just begs the question against Hawking´s central claim, which does not question the value or importance of these questions, but the principle authority responsible for investigating them.

 Notwithstanding whatever success they have made in advancing our knowledge of the world, philosophers haven´t been able to keep up with scientific discoveries, especially physics.
-Scientists, not philosophers, “have become the bearers of the torch of discovery in our quest for knowledge”.
+Scientists, not philosophers, “have become the bearers of the torch of discovery in our quest for knowledge.”

-According to Hawking, philosophy is an outmoded and increasingly out of touch discipline, employing pure speculation or reflection to explain how nature works.
+According to Hawking, philosophy is an outmoded and increasingly out-of-touch discipline, employing pure speculation or reflection to explain how nature works.
 Furthermore, deductive arguments, thought experiments, counterfactuals, and other kinds of philosophical techniques of valid reasoning are totally useless tools for explaining empirical facts; careful observation, measurement, and experimentation are the only reliable methods of reaching true knowledge of the natural world.
 If Hawking is right, does this mean philosophy is at death’s door?

-What lies at the basis of Hawking´s rejection of philosophy, it seems, is the false assumption that philosophy is intrinsically anti-naturalistic (therefore his lack of sympathy for what he considers to be armchair method of speculative philosophy), in contrast with hard naturalism of science, which postulates that the world consists exclusively of natural phenomena governed by scientific laws and theories.
+What lies at the basis of Hawking´s rejection of philosophy, it seems, is the false assumption that philosophy is intrinsically anti-naturalistic (therefore his lack of sympathy for what he considers to be an armchair method of speculative philosophy), in contrast with hard naturalism of science, which postulates that the world consists exclusively of natural phenomena governed by scientific laws and theories.
 If this distinction is representative of Hawking´s delineation between science and philosophy, then the latter is a very simplified interpretation of the complex interrelation between the philosophical and the scientific domain of inquiry.

-Most philosophers today conform to a “weaker” version of naturalism, rejecting the existence of supernatural phenomena such as ghosts, souls, and God, but still believing that there is more to the (natural) world than science tells us.
-Exactly what should constitute this category of intermediary phenomena is still a matter of dispute; proposed solutions usually take the form of new theoretical frameworks for understanding scientific concepts and theories, or more liberal interpretations of physicalism – the metaphysical view that everything in existence is reducible to physical states and properties.
+Most philosophers today conform to a “weaker” version of naturalism, rejecting the existence of supernatural phenomena such as ghosts, souls, and God but still believing that there is more to the (natural) world than science tells us.
+Exactly what should constitute this category of intermediary phenomena is still a matter of dispute; proposed solutions usually take the form of new theoretical frameworks for understanding scientific concepts and theories or more liberal interpretations of physicalism – the metaphysical view that everything in existence is reducible to physical states and properties.

-In traditional philosophy from Plato to Kant, general terms that expressed relations between particular things and their general properties were taken to have real (eternal and immutable) existence, unlike the accidental existence of physical things to which they gave their essential characteristics The presence of this underlying metaphysical unity of the physical and the mental cannot be grasped conceptually or empirically, but only by intuition – a conclusion Plato inherited from old mythological narratives and mystical traditions.
+In traditional philosophy from Plato to Kant, general terms that expressed relations between particular things and their general properties were taken to have real (eternal and immutable) existence, unlike the accidental existence of physical things to which they gave their essential characteristics.
+The presence of this underlying metaphysical unity of the physical and the mental cannot be grasped conceptually or empirically but only by intuition – a conclusion Plato inherited from old mythological narratives and mystical traditions.

 It is important to keep in mind, however, that these two competing philosophical projects were actually more closely connected to each other than originally thought.
-Empiricism needed some kind of rational structures coupled with derived sensory information to explain why some sensations (physical properties of size, shape, solidity, number, and motion) were objective in origin, unlike subjective senses of sight, hearing, touch, smell, and taste.
+Empiricism needed some kind of rational structure coupled with derived sensory information to explain why some sensations (physical properties of size, shape, solidity, number, and motion) were objective in origin, unlike subjective senses of sight, hearing, touch, smell, and taste.
 Rationalism, on the other hand, didn´t have an answer to how knowledge or justification independent of experience could possibly apply to perceptual experiences in order to constitute objective knowledge of the world.

 Kant tried to solve this distinction by proposing a unifying framework as a possible solution to the problem.
 In doing so, he postulated the inexplicable unity of the subjective and the objective, which he termed “noumena” – the world of things-in-themselves.
 Similar to the photographic image insofar as it’s determined by the structure of the camera, what we think and perceive is determined by our innate sensory and cognitive structure.
 What lies beyond these limitations remains forever unavailable to us.